 Many international students want to stay in Germany after successfully completing their Bachelor's or Master's studies at a German university.
 And they want to do that by finding a job.
-As you might have already heard about it, finding a job that corresponds to your degree soon after your graduation is a challenging task, and many students do not manage to do that.
+As you might have already heard, finding a qualifying job after graduation is challenging, and many students do not manage to do so.

 The good news is that even if you fail to immediately find a relevant job that qualifies you for a job visa, you can still stay in Germany thanks to the job seeker visa!
 Would you like to know how exactly that is possible?
 Then this article is just for you, as here we address the most crucial questions when it comes to getting a job seeker visa after graduating from a German university!